Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (e) the person's right to an appeal under Part 5 [Appeals to Environmental Appeal Board] of the Act;

-8 If a contravention under section 25 [imposed administrative penalties in relation to other matters] of the Act continues for more than one day, separate administrative penalties, each not exceeding the maximum administrative penalty for the contravention, may be imposed for each day the contravention continues.
+8 If a contravention of a provision prescribed under section 2.1, 2.2 or 2.3 [imposed administrative penalties] of this regulation continues for more than one day, separate administrative penalties, each not exceeding the maximum administrative penalty for the contravention, may be imposed for each day the contravention continues.

-(2) In the case of an administrative penalty under section 25 of the Act that is a monetary amount, the administrative penalty must be paid to the government within 30 days after the date the person is subject to the administrative penalty in accordance with section 26 (1) of the Act.
+(2) An administrative penalty under section 25 [imposed administrative penalties in relation to other matters] of the Act must be paid to the government within 30 days after the date the person is subject to the administrative penalty in accordance with section 26 (1) [when administrative penalty is imposed and must be satisfied] of the Act.

-10 (1) If all or a portion of an administrative penalty that is a monetary amount is not paid when it is due, an additional penalty of up to 10% of the outstanding balance may be imposed for each 30-day period that the outstanding balance remains unpaid.
+10 (1) If all or a portion of an administrative penalty under section 25 of the Act is not paid when it is due, an additional penalty of up to 10% of the outstanding balance may be imposed for each 30-day period that the outstanding balance remains unpaid.

 (b) the amount of the penalty;